 Some of the decisions and actions that you take when starting a business can have significant effects for some time.
-But, with careful planning and good advice, starting your own business may prove to be one of the best steps you ever take.
+The foundations you put in place at the outset are very important and can affect the business's survival.
+With careful planning and good advice, starting your own business may prove to be one of the best steps you ever take.